Simple ways to lower energy bills

 - Reduce shower time - a 15 minute shower costs around $1, a 5 minute shower around 33c.
 A family of 4 could be saving around $18 a week just by taking shorter showers.
 That’s $900 a year.

 - Use cold washes - unless you have an especially dirty load.
 Modern washing machines and detergents clean well using cold water.
-A hot water wash uses 90% more electricity than a cold wash.
+A hot water wash can use 10 times more electricity than a cold wash.

 Appliances left on standby can cost you more than $100 a year on your power bills.
 Major culprits are home entertainment appliances, like TVs, stereos, game consoles and computer equipment.
 Plug them all into multi-plug boards so they can all be turned off properly at the same time.
 Turn off other appliances like whiteware at the wall too.

 Heated towel rails

 If you have a heated towel rail, only use it when needed.
 A heated towel rail left on 24/7 can cost you $170 per year to run.
 You can buy timers for towel rails that come on automatically at certain times of the day.